 What do I need to do during open enrollment?

-The most important responsibility you have as an employer when it comes to open enrollment is keeping your employees informed.
-Employees need to know that enrollment times are limited—if they don’t make their elections during the window provided, they’ll lose their opportunity to get new coverage or change their existing coverage until next year.
+If you’re an employer that offers health benefits, your greatest responsibility during open enrollment is keeping your employees informed of any pertinent dates and details regarding your health plan.
+If they don’t make their elections during the annual window provided, they’ll lose their opportunity to get new coverage or change their existing coverage until next year.

 Communication should start early and repeat often.
-We recommend starting at least one month before enrollment opens to notify employees that enrollment begins November 1 and closes definitively on December 15 (modify these dates if your state exchange’s dates differ).
+Notify employees at least one month before enrollment opens to help them prepare.

-If you’re renewing your current group health insurance plan, you’ll need to clearly communicate where on your healthcare provider’s website employees can find forms needed to enroll, make changes, or drop coverage.
+If you’re renewing your current group health insurance plan, you’ll need to share your healthcare provider’s website so employees can find the forms they need to enroll, make changes, or drop coverage.

-If you are using an HRA to reimburse employees for their own individual health coverage, you don’t have to worry about offering a specific plan for your employees, because they’ll choose one that works for them.
+If you’re using an HRA to reimburse employees for their own individual health insurance plan, you don’t have to worry about offering a specific plan for your employees—they’ll choose one that works best for them.

 All you need to do is make the following information readily available to your employees: